SceneVariables

 default: -1

-This setting specifies the port number for the debug console.
+Specifies the port number for the debug console.
 When the debug console functionalities are enabled, you can use a telnet connection to send commands and control rendering behavior for debugging purposes.

 - A value of -1 disables all debug console functionality.